mesosphere/dcos-docs-site/pages/1.13/deploying-services/creating-services/deploy-docker-app/index.md

     }
     ```

-    This file specifies a simple Marathon application called `hello-nginx` that runs one instance of itself on a public node.

-3. Add the `hello-nginx` application to Marathon by using the DC/OS command:
+1. Add the `hello-nginx` application to Marathon by using the DC/OS command:

     ```bash
     dcos marathon app add hello-nginx.json